How to Build a Year Round Capsule Wardrobe: 20 Pieces

 The History of Fast Fashion: The Origins of Pre-Made Clothing

 With the mass production of fashion, clothing has become a globalized resource.
-However, this hasn’t always been the case – just a century ago, most clothing was bespoke and made exclusively for the elite.
+However, this hasn’t always been the case – just a century ago, most clothing was bespoke and made exclusively for the wealthy.

 The Slop Shop – First-Ever Ready-Made Clothing Stores